How to improve employee retention

 Employee attrition and employee retention

-A company’s inabilty to retain employees over time can lead to employee attrition, which is gradual decrease in the number of employees without replacing them for extended periods – or even indefinitely.
-To understand why employees leave, some effective methods include pulse checks, one-on-one meetings, exit interviews, and stay conversations.
+A company’s inability to retain employees over time can lead to employee attrition, which is a gradual decrease in the number of employees without replacing them for extended periods – or even indefinitely.
+Some effective methods include pulse checks, one-on-one meetings, exit interviews, and stay conversations to understand why employees leave.

 Some of the most common reasons employees quit are: